 In accordance with the Vaccine Act, 42 U.S.C. § 300aa-15(e) (2012), I have reviewed the billing records and costs in this case and finds that petitioner's request for fees and costs is reasonable.
-Accordingly, I award a lump sum in the amount of \$14,131.84, representing reimbursement for petitioner's attorneys' fees and costs, in the form of a check payable to petitioner and her attorney, Mr. Andrew Downing.
+I find it reasonable to compensate petitioner and her counsel as follows: a lump sum in the amount of \$31,489.97, representing reimbursement for petitioner's attorneys' fees and costs, in the form of a check payable to petitioner and her attorney, Mr. Paul Brazil.